|Bodywork||Wright Gemini 3|

 The Volvo B8L was formally launched on 25 January 2018 at a media event in Hong Kong (although a pre-production demonstrator unit was trialled with Kowloon Motor Bus since May 2017) and produced in lengths up to 13.4 metres.
 A Euro VI-compliant Volvo D8K engine is offered with 280, 320 and 350-horsepower options.
 Transmission offerings have so far only included ZF units.
 The Volvo B8L is reportedly 600kg lighter like-for-like than the B9TL, that when combined with an offset, in-line engine, gives a fuel efficiency gain of 10%.

 One key design change in the Volvo B8L is the longitudinally-mounted engine and the use of the middle axle as the drive axle.
 This improved the traction and handling characteristics of the bus, while also accommodating rear-axle steering on these buses, depending on customer requirements.
 In contrast, the Volvo B9TL had a transverse-mounted engine and the rear axle as the drive axle.

-With this new in-line engine, Volvo have finally deviated from their long-time layout of incorporating a transverse engine with angle drive.
+With this new in-line engine, Volvo has finally deviated from its long-time layout of incorporating a transverse engine with angle drive.
 It originated with Leyland Atlantean, and continued with the Leyland and then Volvo Olympian and finally to the B9TL which remains in production.
-The simplified in-line drivetrain, coupled with the high efficiency of the Euro VI diesel engine, offer lower emissions and longer service intervals.
+The simplified in-line drivetrain, coupled with the high efficiency of the Euro VI diesel engine, offers lower emissions and longer service intervals.